top of page

 Click below for a list of our current and future programs that you can view anytime and anywhere, including history talks and tours, oral histories and more.

-The CG36500 Lifeboat
+Time To Move The CG36500

 The VISION of the CHO (Orleans Historical Society) is to bring history and culture to life, thus inspiring a shared sense of community and pride in the rich heritage of Orleans.